TomasBoda/library-management-system/docs/documentation.md

 Before understanding the `ActionState`, we first need to understand the `InputState`, since these two work hand in hand.

 The `InputState` does nothing in particular.
 It only takes the user input and stores it in the parent `ActionState`.
-The storing process of the `InputState` input is also implemented in the `ActionState`.
+The storing process of the `InputState` input value is implemented in the `ActionState`, rather than in `InputState`.
 Therefore, the `next` method of the `InputState` is implemented by calling the parent `ActionState` and triggering its `next` method.

 ```java